kumbulanit/t-sql/sql trainning/untitled/module 2/Lab_Introduction_to_T-SQL_Querying.md

 2. Find employees in departments where the average BaseSalary is > $65,000.

-3. Show department statistics, but only for departments with budget > $250,000.
+3. Show d.DepartmentName statistics, but only for departments with budget > $250,000.

 ### Section 5: Comprehensive Challenges

-#### Challenge 1: Department Analysis
+#### Challenge 1: d.DepartmentName Analysis
-Create a comprehensive department report showing:
+Create a comprehensive d.DepartmentName report showing:
-- Department name
+- d.DepartmentName name
 - Number of active employees
 - Average BaseSalary
 - Highest and lowest salaries